wk8481/MineralFlowBackend/README.md

 ```

 ### `WarehouseActivityCreatedEvent`
-This event is triggered when a warehouse activity is created
+This event is triggered when a warehouse activity is created and used for projection

 ```java
 public record WarehouseActivityCreatedEvent(